alwayscaffeinated/RASA-Chatbot/README.md

 # RASA-Chatbot
- A chatbot to gather customer information for enrollment in a finance support program
+ A chatbot built using RASA framework and python, to gather customer information for enrollment in a finance support program